If you like Skforecast , help us giving a star on GitHub! ⭐️

 pd.Series(np.where(results['improvement_(%)'] < 0, 'negative', 'positive')).value_counts()

-After identifying the combination of lags and hyperparameters that achieve the best predictive performance for each forecaster, more single-series models have achieved higher predictive ability by better generalizing their own data (one item).
+After identifying the combination of lags and hyperparameters that achieve the best predictive performance for each forecaster, more single-series models have achieved higher predictive ability.
 Even so, the multi-series model provides better results for most of the items.

 Feature selection is the process of selecting a subset of relevant features (variables, predictors) for use in model construction.
 Feature selection techniques are used for several reasons: to simplify models to make them easier to interpret, to reduce training time, to avoid the curse of dimensionality, to improve generalization by reducing overfitting (formally, variance reduction), and others.